appbaseio/reactive-manual/content/docs/advanced/Guides.md

 ## beforeValueChange

-Most filter components in ReactiveSearch provides a `beforeValueChange` prop.
+Most components in ReactiveSearch provides a `beforeValueChange` prop.
 It is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.

 > Note
 >